Occupational Therapy

 Occupational Therapy at Bodies in Balance

-• Orthopedic Evaluation and Assessment for Upper Extremity
+Orthopedic evaluation and assessment for Upper Extremity

-• Adaptive equipment education and adjustments
+Adaptive equipment education and training

-• Lymphedema and oncology
+Lymphedema and Oncology

 Emma was super great, very professional, knowledgeable and very friendly and kind and covered all aspects of the issue with my hands and other parts of my body.
 I certainly would recommend her.